Ashdod-Yam: Ayyubid and Mamluk periods

 The port stops being mentioned during the Ayyubid and Mamluk periods, making it likely that it was destroyed by the Muslims along with the other port cities, due to fears that they might again be used by Crusader invasions from the sea.
 With the destruction of the port city, its inland counterpart regains its importance.

+Ottoman and British Mandate period

+During the Late Ottoman and British Mandate periods, the coastal sand dunes surrounding Ashdod-Yam (historically known as Rimāl Isdūd) were cultivated using traditional Palestinian agricultural techniques adapted to sandy and shifting soils.
+Local farmers developed systems such as mawāsī (plot-and-berm cultivation), kurūm (vineyards), and basātīn (orchard gardens), which enabled sustainable farming in ecologically marginal landscapes.
+These methods combined indigenous knowledge with environmental adaptation strategies, including the stabilization of dunes and the strategic planting of drought-resistant crops.
+Contrary to colonial-era perceptions of the dunes as barren wastelands, recent studies have highlighted the productivity and ecological sophistication of these traditional land-use practices, contributing to a broader reevaluation of Palestinian agrarian history in the southern Levant.

 Excavation

 The Iron Age site was excavated by Jacob Kaplan from 1965 to 1968 on behalf of the Tel Aviv-Yafo Museum of Antiquities.
 Finds at the site include sections of city fortification walls and a glacis.
 Pottery found at the site suggests that the fortifications were built in the second half of the 8th century BCE and that a second phase of occupation occurred during the 7th century BCE when the site was no longer fortified.

 The medieval fort has been most recently worked on by Dov Nachlieli and his team.

-In 2012, a survey of Tel Ashdod was conducted by Paran Nir-Shims on behalf of the Israel Antiquities Authority (IAA).